algas/npm-to-yarn-slide/slide.md

 --

-## Installing packages with npm commands
+## 1.Installing packages with npm commands

 ```
 npm install --save new_package